 Having been a teacher for many years in a range of schools in London, including three-form entry schools, an all-through academy and a Hindu faith school, I am delighted to be Deputy Head of St. Giles.
 I have a range of experience supporting staff through roles such as NQT mentor, subject leader and Key Stage leader, which has given me invaluable knowledge to develop schools.
 I am driven by a desire to ensure all children enjoy school as much as they can, through quality teaching and a wealth of opportunities and experience.
 Being on the Governing Body allows me to help to develop our school in another way, which I really look forward to.

 Mrs Nicola Thrussell

-I have two children who both attend St. Giles’.
-My daughter joined the school in September 2013 and my son in September 2015.
+I have one child who attends St. Giles’ – my son joined in September 2015, and my daughter also attended before moving on to Secondary School.
 Before having children, I worked as a Finance and Operations Section Manager for Marks and Spencer, much of which involved tight budget control – the biggest being my store’s staffing budget.
 I also gained a wealth of experience in Disciplinaries, Performance and People Management.